mmarchio29/mmarchio29/README.md

 ### Hi there 👋

-- 🔭 I’m currently a Data Science student at BU, minoring in Business Administration.
+- 🌱 I’m currently a Data Science student at Boston University, minoring in Business Administration.
-- 🌱 I'm interested in AI development and data engineering.
+- 👀 I'm interested in AI development, Business Intelligence and Data Engineering.
-- 👯 I’m looking to collaborate on projects!
+- 👯 I’m looking to collaborate on any projects!
 - 📫 Contact me: mamarchionna@gmail.com